sdwebui-extensions/LanPaint/README.md

 ## Features

 - **The Most Adaptive Method** - Works immediately with almost ANY model (with/without ControlNet)!
-SD 1.5, XL, 3.5, Flux, HiDream, even custom models you've trained yourself.
+SD 1.5, XL, 3.5, Flux, HiDream, even custom loras/models you've trained yourself.
 - **Zero Training** - No need to train anything, it just works on your existing model.
 - **Simple Integration** - Same workflow as standard ComfyUI KSampler
 - **Mask independent** - Inpaint, outpaint, etc. Works for mask of any shape, size, and position.